Sonic the Hedgehog 3 (film): Filming and voice recording

-Director Jeff Fowler worked as an animator on the Shadow the Hedgehog video game, and included homage to the game's cutscenes within Sonic the Hedgehog 3.
+Director Jeff Fowler worked as an animator on the Shadow the Hedgehog video game, and included homages to the game's cutscenes within Sonic the Hedgehog 3.

 Fowler said that Reeves "would just give us so many different versions of line readings and just want to keep going" during voice recording and said he put more into his performance than "just sort of showing up and reading the script into a microphone", both understanding their vision for the film and realizing his interpretation of Shadow; Reeves was prepared with questions to give himself insight about what the team was trying to achieve.
 Animation supervisor Clem Yip said Reeves's low-key, serious vocal performance informed their visual work.
 As opposed to acting with a placeholder tennis ball in scenes with Shadow, Browne shot scenes with a Shadow puppet, with his puppeteers ad-libbing certain lines into the film.
 Fowler explained that "it really takes skill and imagination to create a believable performance" with there not being "really anything" to act with in scenes—something the other performers had to accomplish—and remarked that he was impressed with Browne's mastery of this at her young age.
 In creating the action sequences involving Shadow, Fowler paid homage to the 2005 Shadow the Hedgehog game by adapting several of its action scenes in the film.
 Fowler previously worked as an animator on the 2005 game, and felt honored to adapt the character for the screen.